How the Minox escapement works

 Strictly speaking, the movement of the pins is not a straight-line (translatory) movement, but a circular one.
 This is because the blade lock arm is a lever that rotates around its attachment point.
 For our considerations here, this is negligible.

 The following video shows the release of the shutter and the subsequent movement of the escapement and locking pins with the camera open at a shutter speed of 1/2 s.
+In this video, the blades have been removed so that the pins can be seen more clearly.
+To see what the situation looks like with blades, click here.
 Note that at this slowest shutter speed, the lever is braked the entire time by the escapement.
 There is no acceleration to maximum speed here.
 Watch out for the rotation of the blade locking arm (far right) with the pins (bottom middle):

 How does an anchor escapement work?